-- 1. After a CLOSE statement without a REEL/UNIT phrase has been executed for a file, an OPEN statement must be executed before any other references are made to the file. - 2.
+- 1. File-name must not be the name of a sort file. - 2.
+After a CLOSE statement without a REEL/UNIT phrase has been executed for a file, an OPEN statement must be executed before any other references are made to the file. - 3.
 The REEL/UNIT option effects reel or unit swapping in a sequential file process.
 When specified, it terminates the current reel or unit of a multivolume file.
 Processing continues with the next reel or unit of the file.
 Unless early termination of the current reel or unit is desired, the REEL/UNIT phrase is unnecessary because swapping occurs automatically at the end of the current reel or unit.
 If the reel/unit is to be dismounted from the device, the LOCK option should be used.
-After execution of a CLOSE statement with a REEL/UNIT option, the file is still open. - The UNIT option is applicable for direct access files only when ACCESS MODE IS SEQUENTIAL is specified. - 4.
-The REEL, NO REWIND, and LOCK options are applicable only to magnetic tape files and are meaningless when operating with any other device. - 5.
+After execution of a CLOSE statement with a REEL/UNIT option, the file is still open. - 4.
+The UNIT option is applicable for direct access files only when ACCESS MODE IS SEQUENTIAL is specified. - 5.
+The REEL, NO REWIND, and LOCK options are applicable only to magnetic tape files and are meaningless when operating with any other device. - 6.
 When the LOCK option is specified for reel, the current reel of the tape file is rewound and unloaded.
 When the LOCK option is used without a REEL option, the file is closed and the current volume is rewound and unloaded.
-As a result, the file cannot be reopened without operator intervention. - 6.
-Each file-name refers to an FD name in the data division. - If neither LOCK nor NO REWIND is specified, the current reel of the file is rewound and all other reels belonging to the file are rewound.
-However, this rule does not apply to those reels controlled by a prior CLOSE REEL entry. - 8.
+As a result, the file cannot be reopened without operator intervention. - 7.
+Each file-name refers to an FD name in the data division. - 8.
+If neither LOCK nor NO REWIND is specified, the current reel of the file is rewound and all other reels belonging to the file are rewound.
+However, this rule does not apply to those reels controlled by a prior CLOSE REEL entry. - 9.
 If the NO REWIND option is specified, the current reel of the file remains in whatever position it is in at the time the CLOSE is given.